dvargas92495/website/content/blog/20210104-2020-year-end-review/index.md

 But this also means I know I will grow out of it.
 I'm confident in my ability to create tools that are valuable for others.
 I know that if I keep at it, I will reach the metrics holding me accountable.
 I have to keep my spirits up and keep going forward.

 ## Romance
-2020 was the first year I spent single since I think 2012.
+2020 was the first year I spent single since 2011.
 It was a conscious decision, and one I want to make again for at least another two years.

 In my annual review last year, I mentioned that I'd experienced many changes in my life since my last break up.
 2020 was no different.
 Over the last year, I quit traditional employment, started traveling to a new city each month, and started writing online.